sathishsekarss/Configuration-Files/README.md

 ## Setting vim cursor style for insert and normal mode

 Add this configuration to get insert cursor in insert mode and block cursor in normal mode. [go to the code](https://github.com/sathishsekarss/Configuration-Files/blob/master/.vimrc#L89)

+## Installation of I3 WM in linux system

+The I3 Tiling manager can be installed through the linux terminal itself using the basic sudo apt command.

+For detailed instructions on how to use I3 Tiling manager always refer to official documentation.